Killing Joke guitarist Geordie Walker has died, aged 64

 Walker was best known for playing guitar in the post-punk group where his unorthodox style of playing electric guitar earned him much acclaim – including from Led Zeppelin’s Jimmy Page and My Bloody Valentine’s Kevin Shields, who once described Walker as having “this effortless playing producing a monstrous sound.”

-Walker was a founding member of the band after answering an advert from Killing Joke founding member, Jay Coleman in Melody Maker.
+Walker was a founding member of the band after answering an advert from Killing Joke founding member, Jaz Coleman in Melody Maker.
 He was also a member of industrial music supergroups The Damage Manuel and Murder, Inc, but played on all of Killing Joke’s albums through the years.

 Walker lived in the US until moving from Prague in recent years, where it is thought he died.